brassc/FSL/README.md

 3. Create empty DataFrame `transformed_df`.
 This is mutable and ready to be accessed within the following for loop.
 4. Loop through each DataFrame line by line and extract the fitted ellipse data, added to each line as four new columns per ellipse fit, or eight in total (`h_def_rot`, `v_def_rot`, `ellipse_h_def`, `ellipse_v_def`, `h_ref_rot`, `v_ref_rot`, `ellipse_h_ref`, `ellipse_v_ref`).
 Append this new line to DataFrame `transformed_df`.

-The for loop in step 4. performs the following processes:
+The loop in step 4 performs the following processes:
+1. Get line of DataFrame as slice containing only data for a patient ID at a specific timepoint.
-1. Transform data points such that posterior point lies at (0, 0) using `transform_points` function
+2. Transform data points contained in slice such that posterior point lies at (0, 0) using `transform_points` function
-2. Rotate about (0,0) so that anterior point lies on $y=0$ using `rotate_points` function
+3. Rotate about (0,0) so that anterior point lies on $y=0$ using `rotate_points` function
-3. Center these points about $x=0$ using `center_points` function
+4. Center these points about $x=0$ using `center_points` function
-4. Fit ellipse using least squares method in `fit_ellipse` function
+5. Fit ellipse using least squares method in `fit_ellipse` function
+6. Store in `transformed_df` DataFrame.